LegendNed/setup-guide/Linux/README.md

 ## A Better Terminal Application

-Type the following commands to install a better terminal application called Terminator:
+Type the following commands to install a terminal application called Terminator, which allows you to have multiple terminal instances in one window:

-`$ sudo add-apt-repository ppa:gnome-terminator`

 `$ sudo apt-get update`

 `$ sudo apt-get install terminator`

+## Install curl

+curl is the command line tool and library that is used for transferring data with URL syntax.
+To make sure you have curl installed please run the following:

+`$ curl --version`

+If you see a version number then skip ahead to the next section.
+If not then:

+`$ sudo apt-get update`

+`$ sudo apt-get install curl`
+Then run `$ curl --version` to ensure it worked correctly

-### Install NVM (Node Version Manager) and Node
+## Install NVM (Node Version Manager) and Node

 So far you could only run JavaScript code on a web browser, attached to an HTML page.
 Node.js allows us to run JavaScript code directly from our terminal.
 We'll use Node.js extensively during the course and on the Precourse so it's important to have an up-to-date version installed.

-Run this command in your terminal to install Node Version Manager which allows you to easily download the latest version of Node, and switch between versions at a later date if you need to:
+Run these commands in your terminal to install Node Version Manager which allows you to easily download the latest version of Node, and switch between versions at a later date if you need to:

+`$ touch ~/.bash_profile`

 `$ curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.6/install.sh | bash`

+`$ source ~/.nvm/nvm.sh`

 Check it has installed correctly by typing this command on the terminal: